 - Copy of the guarantor’s (your) passport.

-- Guarantor’s (your) Certificate of Alien Registration.
+- Guarantor’s (your) Certificate of Residents Card.
 You can obtain it at the City Office for 250 yen per sheet.

 - Copy of applicant’s passport.